My Father, But Never My Dad.

 My mother was a survivor.

-We treaded water all the years we lived in the Jungle, always keeping our heads just above water.
-There were many months I can recall dropping off a monthly rent cheque for just fifteen bucks on my way to school.
-We sure could have used the support money that my father refused to pay.
+We treaded water for the eleven years we lived in the Jungle, always keeping our heads just above water and we sure could have used the support money that my father refused to pay.

 The second last time I would ever see my father would be at the Yorkdale Mall.
-To me the memory is so vivid and it will always feel as if it happened yesterday.
-However, it was back in 1975 give or take a year.
+To me this memory is so vivid and it will always feel as if it happened yesterday even though it was back in 1975 give or take a year.

 My mother, brother and I were grocery shopping.
 It was a hot summer day and my mother was buying the three of us a small ice cream cone at the Kresge’s ice cream counter.
 My father was also in the mall on that afternoon.
 He was walking in the mall with a work colleague and I remember they were both wearing black suits.
 My father saw us at the exact same time we had seen him and he walked over to say hi.
 I am absolutely positive that if we had not seen him, he would have just kept walking quickly right past us.